Health in all communities. Community in all places.

 Frequently Asked Questions

-Online MPH students can choose between four program concentrations, including Community Health Education, Epidemiology, Health Policy and Management, and Veterinary Public Health.
+Online MPH students can choose between four program concentrations: Community Health Education, Epidemiology, Health Policy and Management, and Veterinary Public Health.

 The international application process is strictly monitored by the Office of Graduate Admissions.
-Therefore, all questions involving the international application processes should be directed to that office.
 Please be aware that application deadlines for international students vary from those for domestic students.
 International deadlines can be found on the graduate admissions website.
+Contact an enrollment advisor with any questions or for assistance.

 No. The GRE is not required.

 Yes.
-Students in the online MPH are held to the same standards as our residential MPH candidates, and the curriculum and rigor of the program is identical to our residential program.
-Graduates of UT MPH programs receive the same degree designation and your diploma will not reflect the modality of coursework.
+Students in the online MPH are held to the same standards as our residential MPH candidates, and the curriculum and rigor of the program are identical to our residential program.
+Graduates of UT MPH programs receive the same degree designation, and your diploma will not reflect the modality of coursework.